levon-dalakyan/composity/docs/fp-containers.md

 **Static Methods**

-- `Either.Right(value: any): Either`: Creates a Right Either.
+- `Either.Right(value: any): Either` - Creates a Right Either.

-- `Either.Left(value: any): Either`: Creates a Left Either.
+- `Either.Left(value: any): Either` - Creates a Left Either.

-- `Either.of(value: any): Either`: Creates a Right Either (Applicative of).
+- `Either.of(value: any): Either` - Creates a Right Either (Applicative of).

 **Instance Methods**

-fold(fnLeft: Function, fnRight: Function): any
+- `fold(fnLeft: Function, fnRight: Function): any` - Applies a function based on whether this is a Right or Left value.

-Applies a function based on whether this is a Right or Left value. map(fn: Function): Either
+- `map(fn: Function): Either` - Maps a function over this Either.

-Maps a function over this Either. chain(fn: Function): Either
+- `chain(fn: Function): Either` - Chains this Either with a function that returns an Either.

-Chains this Either with a function that returns an Either. ap(other: Either): Either
+- `ap(other: Either): Either` - Applies the function inside another Either to the value inside this Either.

-Applies the function inside another Either to the value inside this Either. bimap(fnLeft: Function, fnRight: Function): Either Maps both sides of this Either. extend(fn: Function): Either
+- `bimap(fnLeft: Function, fnRight: Function): Either` - Maps both sides of this Either.

-Extends this Either with a function. equals(other: Either): boolean
+- `extend(fn: Function): Either` - Extends this Either with a function.

-Checks equality with another Either. isRight(): boolean
+- `equals(other: Either): boolean` - Checks equality with another Either.

-Checks if this is a Right value. isLeft(): boolean
+- `isRight(): boolean` - Checks if this is a Right value.

-Checks if this is a Left value. toString(): string
+- `isLeft(): boolean` - Checks if this is a Left value.

-Returns a string representation of this Either.
+- `toString(): string` - Returns a string representation of this Either.

 Fantasy Land Methods
 The Either class implements the following Fantasy Land methods: